123Sanpei/PortfolioProjects/R/Heart Disease Data Exploration/README.md

 ## Conclusion

-The analysis showed that certain demographic and health-related factors, such as age, gender, blood pressure, cholesterol levels, and smoking status, were strongly associated with the likelihood of heart disease.
+The analysis showed that certain demographic and health-related factors, such as age, gender, general health, sleep time and smoking status, tend to be more associated with the likelihood of heart disease.